featherbear/UNSW-COMP3601/site/content/lectures/approximate-multipliers.md

 options = ""

 +++
-# Basic Arithmetic In Computers
+# Review of Addition Arithmetic In Computers

 ### e.g. Binary addition of two single bits